cronologic-de/ndigo6g_babel/README.md

 ## Directory Sructure
     .
     ├── images/     # images used in documentation
-    ├── include/    # header files required to use the ndigo6g12_driver ├── libs/       # ndigo6g12_driver DLL
+    ├── include/    # header files required to use the ndigo6g12_driver DLL ├── libs/       # ndigo6g12_driver DLL
     └── src/        # example applications using the ndigo6g12_driver DLL